briannemcgrath/computer-infrastructure/README.md

 - Create a notebook called [`weather.ipynb`](weather.ipynb) where we write a brief report explaining how we completed Tasks 1-7.

 ### Task 9: pandas
-- Use the `pandas` function `read_json()` to load in any one of the weather data files you have downloaded with the script.
+- Use the `pandas` function `read_json()` to load in any one of the weather data files we have downloaded with the script.
 Examine and summarise the data.

 ## **Project Overview: Automated Weather Data Collection**